pratyushpratiksinha/Weather/README.md

 - **Current Weather:** Get up-to-date weather information for your current location or any location you specify.
 - **7-Day Forecast:** Check the weather forecast for the next seven days to prepare for the week ahead.
 - **Multiple Locations:** Easily save and switch between different locations to check the weather anywhere in the world.
+You can store up to 10 cities in the list.
+You can remove the unessential city by left swiping.
 - **Search Functionality:** Search for a location by postal code.
 - **Customization:** Personalize your weather app experience by setting your preferred units (Celsius or Fahrenheit).